fosterhr/invoice-manager/README.md

-# invoice-manager
+# Invoice Manager
-An online utility to generate invoices.
+An online utility used to generate invoices.